Pannonian Sea

-The Pannonian Sea was a shallow ancient lake, where the Pannonian Basin in Central Europe is now.
+The Pannonian Sea was a shallow ancient sea, where the Pannonian Basin in Central Europe is now.
+During its history it lost its connections with the neighbouring seas and became a lake.
 The Pannonian Sea existed from about 10 Ma (million years ago) until 1 Ma, during the Miocene and Pliocene epochs, when marine sediments were deposited to a depth of 3-4 km in the Pannonian Basin.

 History

 The Pannonian Sea, for most of its history, was part of the Paratethys Sea, until about 10 million years ago, when a Miocene uplift of the Carpathian Mountains isolated the sea from the rest of Paratethys.

 During its first historical phase, the Pannonian Sea had a western connection with the Mediterranean Sea through the territories of the modern Ligurian Sea, Bavaria, and Vienna Basin.
 Through the Đerdap Strait, the Pannonian Sea was linked to the Paratethys in the Wallachian-Pontic Basin.
 The Pannonian Sea was also attached to the Aegean Sea through the modern Preševo Valley.